bjungbogati/mlr/README.md

-# A Demo projects done with MLR Packages
+# Projects done with MLR Packages

 A collection of machine learning projects done with MLR.